01 of 10

-For this particular reverse osmosis system the yellow tubing goes to the storage tank, the blue tubing will push into the R.O. assembly (larger side), and the black will push into the drain adapter kit.
-Before connecting the yellow tubing follow the manufacturer’s instructions about sanitizing the system.Continue to 9 of 10 below.
+For this particular reverse osmosis system, the yellow tubing runs to the storage tank, the blue tubing inserts into the RO assembly, and the black tube fits into the drain adapter.
+Before connecting the yellow tubing, follow the manufacturer’s instructions about sanitizing the system.Continue to 9 of 10 below.

 09 of 10

 For a whirlpool reverse osmosis system, a drain tee is included.

 - Position the filter's tee fitting up against the existing drain pipe, then mark and cut the pipe, using a hacksaw.
 When making the cuts, make sure that the tee will fit tightly.